jayden-chan/bblp/README.md

 Execute `make`.

 This will install the Rust toolchain to the current directory **only**.
 After installation it will compile the program.
-The resulting binary is called `lp` and will be present in the same directory as the Makefile.
+The resulting binary is called `bblp` and will be present in the same directory as the Makefile.
 This should take about 2 minutes.

 If it is necessary to re-compile the program, just run `make build-local`.